andrew-s-moore/kaggle_home_credit/README.md

 This repository will touch on the [Kaggle Home Credit Default Risk Competition](https://www.kaggle.com/competitions/home-credit-default-risk/overview) from 2018.
 This is a classification based probably where we must help Home Credit, the stakeholder, identify which loan applicants are likely to default.

 The *unique* thing about Home Credit is that they target lending to individuals that lack substantial credit history.
 This means that normal predictors you might find for loan applications do not exist.
-By being able to more accurately predict wether or not a potential loan applicant with default, Home Credit can **preserve revenue** by loaning to worthy applicants (there will inherently be an expected drop in revenue if we correctly stop lending to bad applicants) and **grow profit margins** by decreasing the cost of granting loans to unqualified applicants.
+By being able to more accurately predict whether or not a potential loan applicant with default, Home Credit can **preserve revenue** by loaning to worthy applicants (there will inherently be an expected drop in revenue if we correctly stop lending to bad applicants) and **grow profit margins** by decreasing the cost of granting loans to unqualified applicants.

 ### Our Goal